Referral Fraud

 The Referral Abuse Dilemma

 Referral and affiliate programs can be a powerful growth channel.
 When they work, your happiest users bring you more users just like them.
-But they also create a strong financial incentive for fraud — and fraudsters notice.
+But they also attach a cash bounty to the act of signing up, and there is an entire species of chancer who reads that as a personal invitation to profit.

 The standard web application defenses don't hold up well against determined referral abusers.